Ira F. Thompson: Early years

-Born on a farm in Crawford County, Wisconsin, to James Franklin Thompson and Minerva Julia Drake, Thompson lost his father and mother when he was a child.
+Born on a farm in Crawford County, Wisconsin, to Josiah Thompson and Zylphia Alderman Thompson lost his father and mother when he was a child.
 At the age of 15, he moved to Eureka, California to begin high school, from which he graduated in 1904.
-After school, he worked part-time running errands at his uncle's newspaper, the Humboldt Standard.
+After school, he worked part-time running errands at his half brother's (James Franklin Thompson's) newspaper, the Humboldt Standard.

 Thompson studied at the University of California, Berkeley, where he paid his own school fees and finished a six-year law curriculum in four years, receiving both an A.B. and LL.B. degree in 1909.
 On July 2, 1909, he was admitted to the State Bar of California.

 Career

 After graduation, Thompson worked in Oakland for a year for the firm of Reed, Black & Reed.
 Then Thompson moved to Los Angeles and began private practice with John F. Manning in the firm of Manning, Thompson & Hoover.
 Thompson immersed himself in civic causes and Republican Party politics.

 In 1920, Thompson ran unsuccessfully on the Republican ticket for the position of judge of the Los Angeles County Superior Court.
 During the campaign, he gave a speech to the Sons of America opposing citizenship for Japanese immigrants.
 In 1923, Governor Friend Richardson appointed him a judge of the Los Angeles County Superior Court.

 In October 1926, Governor Friend Richardson elevated Thompson to the position of Associate Justice of the Court of Appeal, Second District.
 He was re-elected to this office.
 In Summer 1928, he lectured on ethics at the University of Southern California.

-On December 8, 1932, Governor James Rolph, Jr. appointed Thompson to the California Supreme Court to fill the vacant seat due to the death of John E. Richards.
+On December 8, 1932, Governor James Rolph Jr. appointed Thompson to the California Supreme Court to fill the vacant seat due to the death of John E. Richards.
 Thompson began his term on December 31, 1932, and the term expired January 1, 1935.
 To fill Thompson's seat on the Court of Appeal, Governor Rolph appointed Judge Albert Lee Stephens Sr. of the Los Angeles Superior Court to the position.
 In November 1934, Thompson ran for re-election as a Republican and won a 12-year term.